FranciscoStenico/FranciscoStenico/README.md

-## Olá!
-Sou Francisco Stenico, profissional em desenvolvimento Full-Stack!
-#### *Hey you!
-My name is Francisco Stenico, Full-Stack Development professional!*
+## Hey you!
+My name is Francisco Stenico, Full-Stack Development professional!

-Dentre minhas principais stacks, estão:
-- Desenvolvimento frontend de qualidade utilizando os principais frameworks JavaScript;
+What do I have to offer?
-  ##### *High quality frontend development using the main JavaScript frameworks*
+- High quality frontend development using the main JavaScript frameworks;
-- Desenvolvimento de APIs Restful, utilizando diversos frameworks em NodeJS, Python e Java;
-  ##### *Restful APIs development, using several frameworks in NodeJS, Python and Java*
+- Restful APIs development, using several frameworks in NodeJS, Python and Java;
-- Fácil aprendizado e vontade de me manter atualizado com relação as tecnologias mais relevantes do mercado;
-  ##### *Easy learning and willingness to keep me updated with the most relevant technologies on the market*
+- Easy learning and willingness to keep me updated with the most relevant technologies on the market;

 <div><br>
   <img alt="Francisco-Ts" height="30" width="40" src="https://raw.githubusercontent.com/devicons/devicon/master/icons/typescript/typescript-plain.svg">